-It is noted that the key driver for electricity demand in Ireland for the next number of years is the connection of new large energy users, such as data centres.
-This statement notes that 'Large industrial connections normally do not dominate a country's energy demand forecast but this is the case for Ireland at the moment'.
+Ireland at the moment.
 EirGrid analysis shows that demand from data centres could account for 28% of all demand by 2031 in a median demand scenario (accounts for the connection of all 1400MVA of potential demand in the connection process).
 The median demand scenario is now higher than for last year's forecast for high demand, indicating the progression of many of the data centre projects.

 In 2015, IWEA commissioned a study 'Data Centre Implications for Energy Use in Ireland' which concluded that an extra approx. 1 Gigawatt (GW) of electricity demand could materialise between 2015 and 2020 due to growth in data centres.
-More recently, data available from Bitpower23 at the end of 2020 noted that there are currently 66 operational data centres in Ireland, totalling 834MW; with an additional 778MW having received planning approval and 295MW under construction.
+More recently, data available from Bitpower at the end of 2021 noted a 25% increase in completed data centre capacity over the past 12 months with a total of 70 operational data centres with a combined total of 900 MW of connected power capacity.
+Ten new data centres came online between the period of November 2020 and November 2021.
 The increase in growth of data centres means an increase in electricity demand, with many of the proposed data centres committing to using 100% renewable energy which will result in an increased demand for renewable electricity as detailed above.